AustinAres2007/DeveloperJoe/instructions/welcome.md

 # Commands

-I shall state most importants first
+I shall state the most important commands first;

 1. ## /help
    * This command has no arguments.